 Essentially what this does is to allow the empty hole to act as an air intake for your fire hole.
 You can also place small stones at the bottom of your fire hole, this can also help enhance the air flow a bit making your fire hotter.
 Here’s a video tutorial to understand better the concept:

-A flashlight would be a great advantage during the night, as it will greatly improve your vision over the environment, making it easier for you to move around, gather capture2provisions and even communicate by signaling your position.
+A flashlight would be a great advantage during the night, as it will greatly improve your vision over the environment, making it easier for you to move around, gather provisions and even communicate by signaling your position.
 If you’re planning on signaling with a flashlight, you should turn it on and off repeatedly, giving out

 intermittent flashes.
 Keeping it on all the time might give out the wrong vibe, as a light flashlight can be easily mistaken from a far with a reflection of moonlight on a watery surface; you risk getting ignored by the rescue party.
 Despite these advantages, just like in the case of the camp fire, the flashlight can work against you as well.
 The light sources can also be picked up by night hunters or hostile troops.